Metohija: Prehistory

 Based on archaeology, the region of Kosovo and Metohija and the Morava Valley were interconnected in the Neolithic (Starčevo and Vinča) and Eneolithic.
 The Triballi of Morava entered Kosovo in two waves in the 8th and 7th centuries BC, then took part in the genesis of the Dardani.
-Necropolises near Zhur suggest that the southwesternmost part of Metohija at the end of 6th century BC was subject to Illyrian influx.
+Necropolises near Zhur suggest that the southwestern-most part of Metohija at the end of 6th century BC was subject to Illyrian influx.
 After the Roman conquests, the Metohija region was divided into Dardania and Praevalitana.

 Middle Ages

 Coinciding with the decline of the Roman Empire, many "barbarian" tribes passed through the Balkans, most of whom did not leave any lasting state.
 The Slavs, however, overwhelmed the Balkans in the 6th and 7th centuries.
-The Principality of Serbia included the city of Destinikon, which is mostly believed to have been in Metohija.
-The region was conquered by Bulgaria in the early 10th century, after which Byzantine rule was restored, briefly ca. 970-975, and again after 1018.
+The region was conquered by Bulgaria in the early 10th century, after which Byzantine rule was restored, briefly ca. 970–975, and again after 1018.
 In terms of ecclesiastical administration, the region of Metohija belonged to the Eparchy of Prizren, created in 1019.
 During the 11th and the 12th century, the region was contested between the Grand Principality of Serbia and the Byzantine Empire.
 Serbian Grand Prince Stefan Nemanja was recognized as independent in 1190, keeping northern parts of the Metohija (region of Hvosno), while southern parts were incorporated into the Kingdom of Serbia by the beginning of the 13th century.
 After the Fall of the Serbian Empire in 1371, the region of Metohija was controlled by the Balšić family of Zeta, and since 1378 by the Branković family.
 The region was also controlled by the Principality of Dukagjini.
 It was part of the Serbian Despotate until 1455, when it was conquered by the Ottoman Empire.

-Ottoman cadastral records, particularly the Ottoman defters of the 15th-16th centuries, indicate that the Dukagjin Plains were inhabited by a majority of Albanian Christians during this period.
-This Albanian Christian majority of the region mainly concerned itself with agriculture and consisted of both Catholic and Orthodox Albanians.
-Albanian anthroponomy and onomastics prevailed over Slavic ones, and there are many cases of mixed Slav-Albanian anthroponomy; that is to say, Albanians with elements of Slavic anthroponomy as a result of their conversion to the Orthodox faith.
-The Slavic population of the region during these times consisted of a small minority, and was mainly located in the Nahiya of Peja and with a very small pocket in the Nahiya of Prizren.
+The Ottoman registers from the 16th century suggest the plains were inhabited by a majority Albanian population.
+This Albanian population mainly devoted itself to agriculture and consisted of Christians.
+Albanian anthroponomy and onomastics could be found next to Slavic ones, and there are many cases of mixed Slav-Albanian anthroponomy.
+The Slavic element in the region during this period was mainly located in pockets in the Nahiya of Peja and in the Nahiya of Prizren.